charlesmacd/HD6805_Reader/README.md

 What's missing is a signal used to demultiplex port B. Hitachi's US patent 5,179,694 describes a function for the HD6301V microcontroller where the E clock (a synchronization signal that runs at 1/4th of the oscillator clock) isn't normally accessible but can be output in some conditions.
 It follows with a brief note that the HD6805 NUM pin performs a similar function when it is pulled high, outputting the sync signal for device testing purposes.

 Tests on the HD6805V1 confirm this; in non-user mode the NUM pin will then output a clock signal at 1/4th of the rate presented on the EXTAL pin.
 Conceptually this seems to map closest to the MC146805E2's DS signal.
+This can be used to demultiplex port B.

 ## Device configuration in NUM mode for dumping internal ROM